gabrielmougard/api.video/quompressor/doc/QIM_spec.md

 ## File header (magic bytes and such)

-At the start of a QIM file, there is the "magic byte" sequence starting with the ASCII characters `QuIM` (for "Quadtree IMage"), followed by a byte to represent the format version (`0x01` for this version of the document), another byte to describe the size of the color space, and four bytes to describe whether gradients are to be used and the size of the image.
+At the start of a QIM file, there is the "magic byte" sequence starting with the ASCII characters `QuadIM` (for "Quadtree IMage"), followed by a byte to represent the format version (`0x01` for this version of the document), another byte to describe the size of the color space, and four bytes to describe whether gradients are to be used and the size of the image.